 Our team have a genuine desire to help young people grow into well-rounded individuals aware of their actions.
 Teacher feedback is that our team are tremendous role models to our young guests and that it helps teach children to respect the beliefs of everyone.

 An Explore session is a short informal session including games, activities, discussion and stories, presented by our staff teams, alongside their stories of their own Christian faith, values and identity.

-Children, young people and adults from many different faiths and backgrounds visit our centres.
-Our teams have a genuine desire to help individuals to grow in a way which will make them more rounded and more aware of their actions.
+Children, young people and adults from many different faiths and backgrounds visit our centres and so our aim is that even those with no religion will find the messages relevant.
+Our teams are used to communicating to those of faith and no faith.
 Explore is not a time to urge people to follow a particular faith although we will use the resources of the Christian tradition to provide examples during this time for reflection.

 Explore sessions are led by all members of our staff team and are a great way for our guests to get to know us a little better.
-We encourage participation from our guests and hope that teaching staff and pupils from all backgrounds would attend this fun and enjoyable part of the Abernethy experience.
+We encourage participation from our guests and hope that teaching staff and pupils from all backgrounds would attend this fun and enjoyable part of the Abernethy experience!

 Explore is a normal part of life in all the Abernethy centres and as it fulfils the ethos and adopts the criteria of Religious Observance it is hoped that all visiting schools will take part.
 If you wish to opt out, please let us know in advance of your visit so we can alter your programme accordingly.

 We tailor our programme to be age-appropriate: of course, the concerns of a P5 pupil will not be the same as that of an S4 pupil.
 At Nethybridge, we are trialling a new Explore programme called “Rewrite your story”, where we want to help young people develop a greater awareness of their own personal identities.
 Sessions during the week include:

 Call the centre of your choice to discuss this or any other questions you may have about your visit: